pudin2/Retail_Analytics_Statistical_Modeling_Toolkit/README.md

 - **Chi-square test** for categorical dependency assessment

 ## Dataset themes inferred from the notebooks
-The analysis appears to use fields such as:
+The analysis use fields such as:
 - `orden_id`
 - `producto_id`
 - `nombre_categoria_producto`